 Generally, polystyrene foam used in building activities contains chemical flame retardants, while other polystyrene foams do not.
 By investigating whether foams found in the environment have chemicals, we can identify the foam particles used in insulation and determine what proportion of polystyrene foam litter originates from construction.

-This project is in collaboration with the Ontario Ministry of the Environment, Conservation and Parks.
+Phase 1.0 was in collaboration with the Ontario Ministry of the Environment, Conservation and Parks.